 The law governing this type of issue, while seemingly straightforward, can be extremely difficult to apply.
 Generally, the legal standard arose out of employers prohibiting employees from wearing “union insignia” at the workplace (union buttons, t-shirts, hats, etc.), and the NLRB has ruled that an employer may not ban such insignia absent “special circumstances.”
 The term “special circumstances” has come to mean, generally, where the apparel can cause internal dissension or “unreasonably” interferes with the employer’s public image.
 Over the years the meaning “union insignia” has been expanded to include other statements about protest activity which, like this case, do not involve any actual union insignia; rather, the cases concern statements and conduct which don’t mention a union, but do attack the company.
 The standard also has been applied to statements made to the public or customers.

-There is no suprise that the NLRB majority of Chairman Liebman and Member Becker found that no special circumstances existed to justify prohibition of the prison inmate shirt.
+There is no surprise that the NLRB majority of Chairman Liebman and Member Becker found that no special circumstances existed to justify prohibition of the prison inmate shirt.
 The NLRB majority reasoned that it was unlikely the shirt would cause “fear” in customers because it could not be “reasonably mistaken for prison garb.”
 The majority also believed that no special circumstances existed to ban the shirts because the customers initiated the service calls, received confirmatory calls from the employees, and the employees wore employer ID badges and drove employer trucks.

 Member Hayes disagreed, pointing out that the front of the shirts themselves contained only “INMATE #” and there was no identification of a labor dispute or even the employer’s name.
 Mr. Hayes immediately put the focus on what the customer saw upon opening the front door